Operators

 📌

-First two points have binary values of either 0 or 1, with a following logic:
+First three points have binary values of either 0 or 1, with a following logic:

-Only if both conditions above are True the node can have any chance to be selected, as otherwise the probability will always be 0.
+Only if ALL conditions above are True the node can have any chance to be selected, as otherwise the probability will always be 0.

-From release 2024.14-crunch (nym-node v1.2.0), the config_score parameter takes into account also nodes version.
+From release 2024.14-crunch (nym-node v1.2.0), the config_score parameter takes into account also nodes version (denoted as versions_behind).
 The "current version" is the one marked as Latest in our repository.
-The parameter versions_behind indicates the number of versions between the Latest version and the version run by the node, and it is factored into the config score with the formula:
+The parameter versions_behind indicates the number of versions between the Latest version and the version run by the node, and it is factored into the config score with this formula:

 📌